ibm-cloud-docs/account/iam-service-roles.md

 {: class="simple-tab-table"}
 {: summary="Use the tab buttons to change the context of the table.
 This table provides the available actions for the service, descriptions of each, and the roles that each action are mapped to."}

-## IBM Cloud Activity Tracker with LogDNA
+## IBM Cloud Activity Tracker
 Review the available platform and service roles available and the actions mapped to each to help you assign access.
 If you're using the CLI or API to assign access, use `logdnaat` for the service name.

 | Role | Description |
 | ----- | :----- |
 | Administrator | As an administrator, you can perform all platform actions based on the resource this role is being assigned, including assigning access policies to other users. |
 {: row-headers}
 {: caption="Table 41.
-Platform roles - IBM Cloud Activity Tracker with LogDNA" caption-side="top"}
+Platform roles - IBM Cloud Activity Tracker" caption-side="top"}
 {: #platform-roles-table41}
 {: tab-title="Platform roles"}
 {: tab-group="logdnaat"}